• About Us

 Share on FacebookShare on Twitter

-So how do you send files in Facebook Messenger without breaking a sweat?
-At the moment, the Facebook Messenger app does not allow you to directly send Microsoft Word documents, PowerPoint presentations, Excel spreadsheets, PDF files and other documents.
+So how do you send or attach files in Facebook Messenger without breaking a sweat?
+At the moment, the Messenger app does not allow you to directly send Microsoft Word documents, PowerPoint presentations, Excel spreadsheets, PDF files and other documents.
 The app only allows you to send pictures and videos straight from your smartphone.

-This presents a big problem for many smartphone users who would like to send documents and files using Messenger.
+This presents a big problem for many smartphone users who want to send documents and files using Messenger.
 You can use other alternatives for sharing documents like sending an email or using a file hosting service like Dropbox or Google Drive.
 But if Facebook Messenger is the only possible or convenient option, there are several ways to send files using the app.

 Method 1: Use the Web Version of Messenger on Your Computer

-Since the Facebook Messenger app does not allow you to send files (other than images and videos) directly, you can use the web version of Messenger instead.
+Since the Messenger app does not allow you to send files (other than images and videos) directly, you can use the web version of Messenger instead.

 Using a desktop computer or laptop, log in to your Facebook account on Google Chrome, Mozilla Firefox or any web browser, and go to Messenger.

 Take note that this method doesn’t work with a mobile browser (like Safari or Opera Mini) in Android or iOS.
 There’s no option to send files and documents when using Messenger on your mobile browser, even if you request for the desktop version of the website.
-You have to use a computer or laptop.
+You will have to use a computer or laptop.

 How to send files in Messenger

+The Open dialog box will appear.
 Select the file or document that you want to send.
 After selecting it, click “Open.”

 You can send multiple files at once by pressing the Ctrl key while selecting each file one by one.